-For the sixth time in as many years, the ASU Foundation for A New American University was awarded the top rating by Charity Navigator, one of the nation’s leading independent non-profit evaluator.
+For the seventh time in as many years, the ASU Foundation for A New American University was awarded the top rating by Charity Navigator, one of the nation’s leading independent non-profit evaluator.

 Charity Navigator’s four-star rating, the highest possible, is reserved for exceptional organizations that exceed industry standards and outperform most charities.
 It is based on rigorous analysis of each group’s financial health, accountability and transparency and results reporting.

 Record amount of private support follows public launch of Campaign ASU 2020